Date: Tue. December 03, 2024

 Affiliation: Institut für Mathematik.
 Universität Potsdam (Germany)

-Abstract.
-The Nash-Kuiper embedding theorem is a prototypical example of a counterintuitive approximation result: any short (but highly non-isometric) embedding of a Riemannian manifold into Euclidean space can be approximated by isometric C¹-embeddings.
-As a consequence, any surface can be isometrically C¹-embedded into an arbitrarily small ball in ℝ³.
-For C²-embeddings this is impossible due to curvature restrictions.
+The Nash-Kuiper embedding theorem is a prototypical example of a counterintuitive approximation result in geometry: any short (but highly non-isometric) embedding of a Riemannian manifold into Euclidean space can be approximated by isometric embeddings.
+They are generally not smooth but of regularity C¹.
+This implies that any surface with a given geometry can be isometrically C¹-embedded into an arbitrarily small ball in ℝ³.
+For C²-embeddings this completely false due to curvature restrictions.

-I will present a general result which allows for approximations by functions satisfying strongly overdetermined equations on open dense subsets.
+After explaining this historical and conceptual context, I will present a general result which ensures approximations by maps satisfying strongly overdetermined equations (such as being isometric) on open dense subsets.
 This will be illustrated by three examples: Lipschitz functions with surprising derivative, surfaces in 3-space with unexpected curvature properties, and a similar statement for abstract Riemannian metrics on manifolds.
 Our method is based on “cut-off homotopy”, a concept introduced by Gromov in 1986.

 This is based on joint work with Bernhard Hanke.